Blogs and Articles Written By Randy

-Sitting on the bow of your boat while underway is the worse place you can sit.
-It only takes a small bump and a half a second to send you over the bow, under the boat, and into the prop.
+Sitting on the bow of your boat while underway is the worse place you or your passengers can sit.
+It only takes a small bump and a half a second to send you over the bow, under the boat, and into the propeller or the rudder assembly.

 This subject came to my attention when a friend's daughter fell off of the front rail of a pontoon boat and was instantly killed when the propeller struck her.
 It happens more often than we think.
 As a boat operator, you are responsible for every person on your vessel.
 Stay Focused and Stay Safe!